V-Sekai/godot-blender/README.md

 # How to use it?

-**Has problems with Steam Godot Engine sandboxing** Try https://github.com/godotengine/godot.
+**Has problems with Steam Godot Engine sandboxing**.
+Try https://github.com/godotengine/godot.

 1. Install Blender 2.93.5.
 2. Open the project in Godot Engine 4.0.